itsgreggreg/elm-quick-reference/README.md

-# elm-quick-reference
+# Elm Quick Reference
-A quick reference to the elm syntax and standart library
+A quick reference for the Elixir programming Language and standard library.<br>
+AKA Elm Cheat Sheet